Apply to a Career Advancement Academy Program

 - Group Registration: The group registration allows you to add courses together with your cohort.
 You will be provided with information about course enrollment, program procedures, college policies, student services, academic expectations, and information on how to accomplish your educational goals.
 For more information about group registration, visit the CAA office at the Skyline Campus in Building 1, Room 1311 or call (650) 738-4185 to speak with a CAA counselor.

 Things to Consider Before You Apply

-A huge benefit of enrolling in the CAA is that we can help you find the resources you need to pay for college.
+- Paying for College: A huge benefit of enrolling in the CAA is that we can help you find the resources you need to pay for college.
 There are special programs, fee waivers, and scholarships available to you!
 Start familiarizing yourself with resources by checking Skyline’s financial aid page.
 The CAA also has access to support services at the SparkPoint Center at Skyline College.
 SparkPoint can help you manage the challenges of being a student.
-This is also a good time to talk with a financial advisor at our SparkPoint at Skyline College.
-A financial advisor can help you create a budget and find the resources that will allow you to stay with the program.
+A Sparkpoint financial advisor can help you create a budget and find the resources that will help you to stay committed to the program.
 Money will be tight, but a good budget can help you spend your money the right way.
-The SparkPoint at Skyline College is located at Skyline College (Bldg.
+SparkPoint at Skyline College is located at Skyline College (Bldg.
 1 Floor 2), 3300 College Drive in San Bruno, 650-738-7035.